|

 the air.
 None of these effects arise with contemporary "lightning

-machines," and perhaps this is the difference between modern tesla coils
+machine" theatrical coils, and perhaps this is the difference between

 versus the so-called "Magnfying Transmitter."